paketo-buildpacks/paketo-website/content/docs/howto/java.md

 #### Explanation and Notes

-The `Tiltfile` above will use the Pack Tile extension, which in turn will run `pack build` to create an image from your application.
+The `Tiltfile` above will use the Pack Tilt extension, which in turn will run `pack build` to create an image from your application.

 In addition, we configure Tilt to watch `./bin/main/**`.
 These files when modified will trigger an update in the container.
 The `live_update` block indicates which files locally will update and where they will be placed in the live container.
 We are instructing everything under `./bin/main` to be added into `/workspace/BOOT-INF/classes` when an update is triggered.
 This takes classes and resources compiled locally by an IDE and injects them into the location where application classes are stored in the container image.